Accenture/mercury/guides/CHAPTER-3.md

 When `rest.automation=true`, you can configure the server port using `rest.server.port` or `server.port`.

 REST automation can co-exist with Spring Boot.
-Please use `rest.server.port` for REST automation because Spring Boot uses `server.port`.
+Please use `rest.server.port` for REST automation and `server.port` for Spring Boot.

 The `rest.automation.yaml` tells the system the location of the rest.yaml configuration file.